John Coleman (Australian footballer): Instant sensation

-Standing 185 cm tall, with a pale complexion and slight build, the 20-year-old Coleman did not appear at all imposing.
-He looked listless as he stood in the goal square, often a metre behind the full-back, with his long-sleeved guernsey (number 10) rolled up to his elbows.
-Then, with explosive speed, Coleman would slip the guard of his opponent and sprint into open space on the lead or leap onto a pack of players to take a spectacular mark.
-This innate ability to make position and his prodigious leap immediately caught the public imagination.
-He needed only a few opportunities to significantly influence the outcome of a game.
+He was 185 cm tall, with a pale complexion and slight build.

 Later, one of his teammates, ruckman Geoff Leek, recalled one of his 1949 marks:

 One day at Essendon I went for a mark but ended up a launching pad for Coleman.
 His feet just touched my shoulders and he took a mark with his boots above my head.
 Coleman did not climb up packs.
 He got to those amazing heights with a spring.
 I am nearly 6ft 5in [viz., 195 cm] and Coleman jumped over my head, not once, but often.
 He did not leap sideways like an Olympic jumper, but straight up.
 And don't forget he had to grab the ball when he got there and land safely.